 - A Caller Agent is any third-party contractor that a Caller engages to query the RND on their behalf.

 - No. Unlike state or national DNC lists, there is no RND list.
 The RND is queried with two pieces of information: the telephone number and a date.
 The date is either the date you received consent from the consumer, or the date that you are last reasonably sure the number belonged to the party you are attempting to reach.

-- “Yes” – this response indicates the number HAS been permanently disconnected since the date provided and should not be called.
+- “Yes” –indicates the number HAS been permanently disconnected since the date provided and should not be called.

-- “No” – this response indicates the number HAS NOT been permanently disconnected since the date provided and is callable (this applies for safe harbor).
+- “No” –indicates the number HAS NOT been permanently disconnected since the date provided and is callable.

 DNCSolution provides fully integrated access to the RND database as an optional, value-added service, and PossibleNOW acts as a Caller Agent on our clients’ behalf.
 DNCSolution combined with the RND database ensures you maintain compliance with all federal regulations for calling landlines, wireless, and VOIP numbers.

-Additionally, PossibleNOW will provide a full suite of enhanced services, such as full audit histories, reporting, and data cleansing services, to go along with access to the RND.
-Customers who add our Mobile Scoring Solution will be able to scrub mobile numbers against a database that goes back to 2012, providing a much more robust verification method.
-The RND database only verifies numbers as far back as July 27, 2020.
+Additionally, PossibleNOW provides a full suite of enhanced services, such as full audit histories, reporting, and data cleansing services, to go along with access to the RND.
+Customers who add our Mobile Scoring Solution will be able to scrub mobile numbers against a database that goes back to 2012, providing a much more robust verification method for numbers prior to the RND start date of July 27, 2020.